feliciaiveliz/100-days-of-ruby/log.md

  * Go over pull requests
  * Review Git/Github books that are in links in slack
  * Brainstorm ideas for new videos

+### Day 34: July 16, 2019 - Tuesday

+**Today's Progress**
+ * Went through all Medium 2 exercises
+ * Wrote markdown notes on Variable Mutability article

+**Time Spent**: 5 hours, 43 minutes

+**Thoughts:** I'm not sure if im really getting this stuff, so hopefully having study sessions will expose my gaps in understanding

+**Goals for Tomorrow:**
+ * Finish Hard 1 problems
+ * Go over pull requests
+ * Review Git/Github books that are in links in slack
+ * Write markdown notes for other two variable articles